RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 * Xyanide

 ### Renderware Debug information
 There is a prototype version of Xyanide  (2003-05-07) that contains the full debug symbols files (.pdb) and linker map files (.map).
+These could be useful to generate a function signature from and apply to other Renderware games.
-{% include link-to-other-post.html post="/xbox-game-debug-symbols/" description="For more information on Xbox debug symbols check out this post." %}
+{% include link-to-other-post.html post="/xbox-game-debug-symbols" description="For more information on Xbox debug symbols check out this post." %}

 </div>